SGFGOV/medusa-strapi-repo/packages/medusa-strapi/README.md

 ### 🏠 [Homepage](../../README.md)
 # strapi-medusa-template for Strapi v4

 Bring the power of two awesome open source system together.
 It comes preloaded with the plugins that you need kick start medusa.
+This is a batteries included implementation so that you can get down writing your customisations

 npx create-strapi-app strapi-medusa --template https://github.com/Kyle772/strapi-medusa-template.git